 As has been required since the 2012 model year, the 2014 Taurus has standard antilock brakes, electronic stability control and traction control.
 The Taurus also features six standard airbags, including driver and passenger front airbags, driver and passenger torso side airbags, and side curtain airbags extending to cover both rows.
 While this may seem good enough, again this feels like an area in which Ford has the expertise to expand and evolve; competing cars in the segment offer up to 10 standard airbags.

 A Belt Minder system that alerts the driver if any of the front or rear occupied seats have an unbuckled seat belt is standard on all trim levels, as is a tire pressure monitor.
-A rearview camera is standard on Limited and SHO trims and optional on the SEL.
-A blind spot monitoring system with cross-traffic alert is optional on both the Taurus Limited and SHO, as is a lane-keep assist system.
+A rearview camera is standard on Limited and SHO trims and optional on the Ford Taurus SEL.
+A blind spot monitoring system with cross-traffic alert and adaptive cruise control is optional on both the Ford Taurus Limited and SHO, as is a lane-keep assist system.

 The downside to this configuration lies in a family situation like my own.
 My two youngest daughters (ages 8 and 10) are still in booster seats, and we use Latch to attach their Clek Olli seats.
 One of the Taurus’ Latch anchors is directly behind a seat belt buckle.
 So, if two Latch-connected boosters were installed in the outer two positions, the left seat would sit directly on top of two sets of belt buckles, effectively blocking both the left and center positions from being able to buckle their belts.

 See all the standard safety features listed here.

 TAURUS IN THE MARKET